jeevanng/Portfolio/readme.md

         </section>
     </article>
 ```
+### Blog Posts
+Added 5 seperate pages/posts under the blog page.
+All with buttons that will redirect back to the previous page.

 ## Contact
 Added a contact page with form and input fields.
 Allows the user to enter information to send a message.
 Code below;